magic-network/magic-docs/docs/intro.md

 Here you'll find documentation and resources for learning about, installing and using Magic.

 # What is Magic?
 Magic is a network of networks — seamlessly blending coverage across WiFi, Cellular, and new technologies like 5G and LPWAN.
-A technical overview of primary components is available

 Providing Coverage
 ------